 6. Describe your relationship, if any, with the alleged offender.
 Have you had any interactions with one another in the past?
 7. Did a physical injury result from this incident?
 (Please check one of the following) \square No \square Yes, no medical attention required \square Yes, medical attention required 8.
-Was the student victim absent from school as a result of the incident? □ No □ Yes If yes, how many days was the student victim absent from school as a result of the incident?
-9. Did the student victim seek psychological help as a result of this incident? □ No □ Yes, psychological services/counseling have been sought □ Yes, but the psychological services/counseling have not yet been established 10.
+Was the student victim absent from school as a result of the incident?
+No Yes If yes, how many days was the student victim absent from school as a result of the incident?
+9. Did the student victim seek psychological help as a result of this incident?
+No Yes, psychological services/counseling have been sought Yes, but the psychological services/counseling have not yet been established 10.
 Had steps been taken prior to this report to resolve said incident? □ No □ Yes, please describe what steps were taken in the space provided: 11.
 Is there any additional information you would like to provide?
-(Attach a separate sheet if necessary) Sig nature: Date: (For Office Use Only) Rec reived by: (School Personnel Name and Position) Date:
+(Attach a separate sheet if necessary) Sig nature: Date: (For Office Use Only) Rec eived by: Dat te: